digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/packagemanagement.rst

 What if a package is vetted multiple times?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can't unvet a DAR whose main package is referenced as part of a distinct vetted DAR.
+You can't unvet a DAR whose main package is referenced from another vetted DAR.
 For example, if you upload a DAR that depends on the "CantonExamples" DAR and try to unvet the latter, the operation fails

 .. snippet:: package_dar_vetting